View the Results

 file to save the report to.
 For example,

 .
 This option is required to generate a joined report.

 CLI, a project is created automatically in the directory specified with

 .
 All the collected results and analysis configurations are stored in the

 To open the project in GUI, you can run the following command:

 If the report does not open, click

 on the Welcome pane.

-You first see a Vectorization Summary report that includes the overall information about vectorized and not vectorized loops/functions in your code and the vectorization efficiency, including:
+You first see a Threading Summary report that includes the overall information about loops/functions performance in your code and the annotated parallel sites:

-Performance metrics of your program and the speedup for the vectorized loops/functions
+Performance metrics of your program and top five time-consuming loops/functions

 Save a Read-only Snapshot